andrewjw/site/_posts/2011-10-04-beating-google-with-couchdb-celery-and-whoosh-part-3.md

 You might be asking why the links aren't parsed immediately after retrieving the page.
 They certainly could be, but a key goal was to enable the crawling process to scale as much as possible.
 Each page crawled has, based on the pages I've crawled so far, around 100 links on it.
-As part of the <tt>find_links</tt> task a new
-<tt>retrieve_task</tt> is created.
-This quickly swamps the tasks to perform other tasks like calculating the
-rank of a page and prevents them from being processed.
+As part of the `find_links` task a new `retrieve_task` is created.
+This quickly swamps the tasks to perform other tasks like calculating the rank of a page and prevents them from being processed.

-Celery provides the tools to ensure that a subset of message are processed in a timely manner, called
-<tt>Queues</tt>.
-Tasks can be assigned to different queues and daemons can be made to watch a specific set of
+Celery provides the tools to ensure that a subset of message are processed in a timely manner, called `Queues`.
+Tasks can be assigned to different queues and daemons can be made to watch a specific set of queues.
-queues.
 If you have a Celery daemon that only watches the queue used by your high priority tasks then those tasks will always be processed quickly.

 We'll use two queues, one for retrieving the pages and another for processing them.
-First we need to tell Celery about the queues (we also need to include the default <tt>celery</tt> queue here) and then we create a router class.
+First we need to tell Celery about the queues (we also need to include the default `celery` queue here) and then we create a router class.
 The router looks at the task name and decides which queue to put it into.
 Your routing code could be very complicated, but ours is very straightforward.